daviesray-ornyx/accessabar/docs/quick_start.md

 Files are outputted to `./public/dist/accessabar`.
 Copy the accessabar folder to the website folder.

-Add the script and css files:
+Add the script and CSS files to the website:
 ```html
 <link rel="stylesheet" href="path/to/accessabar/app.css">
 <script src="path/to/accessabar/accessabar.bundle.js"></script>